TSLA Stock Price Today (May 2026) — Tesla, Inc. Analysis & Key Metrics 2026-05-22

-Tesla, Inc. (TSLA) is trading at $388.90, up 6.78% today (as of April 2026).
-The stock continues to show early recovery signs above the short-term average, attracting attention from investors looking for Consumer Cyclical growth opportunities.
+Tesla, Inc. (TSLA) is trading at $426.01, up 1.95% today (as of May 2026).
+The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Consumer Cyclical growth opportunities.

 Concise, actionable data for investors